inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/syntax-highlighting.md

 - Indentation between levels must always be 2 spaces, this also includes lists.
 - JSON objects are only supported to a limited degree, i.e. when only one key-value pair is inside the JSON object.
 For cases with more than one key-value pair use nested YAML instead.
-- Keys that are predetermined by the underlying Java objects and not freely chosen by you, must be written without quotation marks.
+- Keys that are predetermined by the underlying Java objects and not freely chosen, must be written without quotation marks.

 | Examples for guidelines      |                                                                                                |